 Topography is used to reflect the fact that fire burns faster upslope than on flat ground.
 Vegetation is deemed to be fuel for fire danger rating purposes.
-Twenty NFDRS fuel models represent the vegetation types across the U.S., defining fuel characteristics such as depth, load by live and dead classes, heat content, fuel particle size, etc. These basic inputs are converted into various fire danger indices by processing them through a modified version of the firespread model.
-The fuels data for the FDRS is defined at 25km spatial resolution, while the weather data is at 25, 50, 200 km resolution.
-The higher resolution fuels data permits display of more fire danger variability through the assumption that the actual weather parameter values are reasonably constant over this area.
+Twenty NFDRS fuel models represent the vegetation types across the United States, defining fuel characteristics such as depth, load by live and dead classes, heat content, fuel particle size, and so on.
+These basic inputs are converted into various fire danger indices by processing them through a modified version of the fire spread model.
+The fuels data for the NFDRS are defined at 25 km spatial resolution, while the weather data are at resolutions of 25, 50 and 200 km.
+The higher-resolution fuels data allow for the display of more fire danger variability because of the assumption that the actual weather parameter values are reasonably constant over this area.

-There are still a number of research questions that need to be answered including persistence characteristics, cross correlations among the indices, predictability characteristics, and relation of these indices to fire occurrence and size as well as the accuracy of the fire danger predictions.
-The National Fire Danger Rating System (NFDRS) module created for the severity forecasting research project by the US Forest Service is being used to convert weather forecasts into experimental fire danger rating forecasts.
-NFDRS indices include forecasts of energy release component, burning index, spread component and ignition component, derived directly from the model output and these forecasts cover daily, weekly, monthly and seasonal time periods (Roads et al. 2005)
+There are still a number of research questions that need to be answered, including persistence characteristics, cross-correlations among the indices, predictability characteristics, and the relation of these indices to fire occurrence and size, as well as the accuracy of the fire danger predictions.
+The NFDRS module created for the severity forecasting research project by the United States Forest Service is being used to convert weather forecasts into experimental fire danger rating forecasts.
+NFDRS indices include forecasts of the energy release component, burning index, spread component and ignition component, derived directly from the model output; these forecasts cover daily, weekly, monthly and seasonal time periods (Roads et al., 2005)

-5.5 Phenology38
+6.5.5 Phenology38

-Phenology, the description of the development stages of wild plants, agricultural fruit and crop and other organisms (for instance, insects) has several well defined applications, next to its use in simulation models.
-Certain agricultural activities often require advanced information on the dates of specific stages of crops development.
+Phenology, the description of the development stages of wild plants, agricultural fruit and crops, and other organisms (for instance, insects) has several well-defined applications, in addition to its use in simulation models.
+Certain agricultural activities often require advanced information on the dates of specific stages of crop development.